joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 }
 ```

 You could also add a button to this view that tries to reload the page.
 Since we have a reference to the `Session` all we need to do is ask it to refresh via `session.reload()`.
-This will clear the Turbo cache and re-visit the current page.
+This will clear the Turbo cache and revisit the current page.

 ## External links
 Up next is “Follow an external link.”
 Tapping this opens the framework’s GitHub repository in Safari.
 While not technically broken, we can improve this UX by instead by opening an in-app browser.